sparkfabrik/drush_pre_deploy/README.md

 }
 ```

 Additionally this project provides the `deploy:pre-hook` and `deploy:pre-hook-status` commands which are similar to the [deploy:hook](https://www.drush.org/commands/10.x/deploy_hook/) and [deploy:hook-status](https://www.drush.org/commands/10.x/deploy_hook-status/) commands.
-The first runs pending "pre-deply" hooks and the second prints information about pending "pre-deploy" update hooks.
+The first runs pending "pre-deploy" hooks and the second prints information about pending "pre-deploy" update hooks.

 # Installation